 First and foremost, there is the one above.
 The “save the children” campaigns, complete with pics of starving children, even better with flys buzzing around them, are effective in addressing the altruist’s support — the strong ethical pull matched with immediate need = support for humanitarian assistance.
 The quick need, the quick response, the quick result.
 Unfortunately, the need for gender equality might be acute, but there is no quick response or quick result.
 It isn’t any less “altruistic”, but the direct “logic chain” from input to result is less clear, and far less immediate.
 In some ways, it’s no different than the patient who wants a treatment for a health problem rather than advice for long-term health improvements.
 They believe in both, but the hook is less palpable for the second.

 The second element that I find hidden is that not only are the “hooks” different, but the actions are fundamentally different.
 Health analysts frequently talk about the idea of downstream and upstream activities.
-Downstream ones are the ones that take place on the ground, and save lives.
+Downstream ones are the ones that take place on the ground and save lives.
 Antibiotics, surgeries, blood transfusions, medicines.
 Upstream ones are the ones that take place in research labs, curriculum development to train doctors and nurses, networks to collect blood, safety guidelines, and food inspections.
-Handing out a blanket and some food is far different in action, expertise and function than having a governance discussion with central government about the role of women in government or even society.
-Having an expertise in one does not lend itself to expertise in the other, the practical realities of one doesn’t lend itself to supporting the other easily, even with Red Cross guidelines.
+Handing out a blanket and some food is far different in action, expertise and function than having a governance discussion with the central government about the role of women in government or even society.
+Having expertise in one does not lend itself to expertise in the other, the practical realities of one don’t lend itself to supporting the other easily, even with Red Cross guidelines.

 1. Rather than criticizing the international realists’ thought process, emphasize a shared desire for common outcomes.